pytexas/2023/content/schedule/schedule.md

 # Talk Schedule

-_This schedule may change at any time between now and the start of the conference._
+_This schedule may change at any time between now and the start of the conference.
+Please keep watch for updates._

 <table class="table">
   <thead class="thead-dark">